 Although the extradition bill has been withdrawn, the gesture was widely seen as too little too late and proved ineffective in quelling the concerns of the Hong Kong people.
 Activists are continuing to protest, demanding an independent inquiry into police brutality, a more democratic system for the government of Hong Kong, and amnesty for arrested protesters.

 Over the past few months, clashes between the police and protesters have only escalated further, with activists storming parliament and police shooting a young protester.
 The ripples of tensions from these ongoing protests can even be felt on U.S. college campuses as student activists on both sides voice their opinions.

 As a group of students set up a table on UC Davis campus to collect signatures urging members of Congress to pass a bill in support of human rights in regards to Hong Kong, a Chinese student reportedly approached the table and ripped the group’s pro-democracy flag off of its pole, throwing it into the trash can and shouting “Hong Kong is a part of China!” as seen in a video posted on Reddit.

-A UC Davis undergrad identified as Kimberly spoke to the Davis Enterprise, explaining that these protests were deeply personal to her and her grandparents who fled to Hong Kong from mainland China as refugees when the Communist Party took control in 1949.
+One UC Davis undergrad spoke to the Davis Enterprise, explaining that these protests were deeply personal to her and her grandparents who fled to Hong Kong from mainland China as refugees when the Communist Party took control in 1949.
 “Our family remembers that history… They don’t want their rights taken away,” she said.

 On the other hand, students from mainland China have reportedly reacted strongly by tearing up the letter to Congress and pro-Hong Kong flyers.
 One such student, Owen Liang, expressed that he wanted to send a message to the Hong Kong protesters and their supporters.
 “We will not stay silent,” he was quoted as saying.
 “We will do something back to them.”